-Over 35% of our graduate students in 2020 have citizenship outside of the U.S. Our goal is to continue to welcome international students into the history and philosophy of science community at Pitt.
+About 27% of our graduate students in 2021 have citizenship outside of the U.S. Our goal is to continue to welcome international students into the history and philosophy of science community at Pitt.

 Racial and Ethnic Diversity among US Graduate Students

-Over 22% of our current graduate students with US citizenship identify with some US-based designation for a racial or ethnic minority group.
-Our goal is to increase the number of US racial and ethnic minorities in history and philosophy of science by consistently enrolling US students of color at a much higher proportion of US students than their current representation in our department.
-As a point of comparison, in 2016, 44% of US undergraduates identified with a racial or ethnic minority group.
+Over 19% of our current graduate students with US citizenship identify with the U.S.-based designation for an underrepresented minority group.
+9.5% of our current graduate students with U.S. citizenship identify as having Asian ancestry.
+Our goal is to increase the number of U.S. racial and ethnic minorities in history and philosophy of science by enrolling more U.S. students of color.

 Minorities and Philosophy Chapter (http://www.mapforthegap.com): Pitt has an active MAP chapter that draws members from both HPS and Philosophy.